ssinno28/Marionette.EntityView/README.md

 * Aside from those there is also the [example folder](https://github.com/ssinno28/Marionette.EntityView/tree/master/example) in the root of the project.

 ## Release History
+* 1.2.0
+  * adding new FiltersFormView for decoupling filters from EntityLayoutView
+  * adding SingleCheckBoxView for true/false checkbox
+  * adding ability to pass placeholder text to SingleLineTextView
 * 1.1.0
   * adding actions feature
 * 1.0.4